Fredy Acuna / December 8, 2025 / 8 min read

 }'

-curl -X POST https://gemma.yourdomain.com/api/chat \
+curl -X POST https://ollama.yourdomain.com/api/chat \

 -H "Content-Type: application/json" \